Sketchbooks Provide Fascinating Insights into 19th Century Naturalism

 The digital preservation of John Buchanan’s sketchbooks is important because they show the depth of his academic and artistic process.
 Sketchbooks are less structured than finished work and often reveal the owner’s thought process; they are a place to try new mediums, test theories, and keep a visual record of what is inspiring.
 Buchanan’s sketchbooks contain drawings that he likely created out in the field that have later acted as memory prompts on his return to produce his finished artworks.

 The fragility of these sketchbooks means that they are unable to be handled and put on public display.
-Their digitisation will increase access and engagement with these important items from New Zealand’s cultural heritage, and through this we can gather new insights about John Buchanan and his commitment to New Zealand’s scientific community.
+Their digitisation will increase access and engagement with these important items from New Zealand’s cultural heritage, and through this, we can gather new insights about John Buchanan and his commitment to New Zealand’s scientific community.

 1949.42.3-31a: a watercolour of the Matukituki River.
 Image courtesy of